jysim3/pointr/backend/README.md

 createdb pointrDB
 ```

-## To run the Flask server
+## Set up Environment Variables
+Note: `cd` into the base backend directory first
+Set up the environment variables
 ```
-python3 run.py [password used for pointr's email] [password for your local postgres account] [secret key for JWTs]
+source ./login.sh [password used for pointr's email] [password for your local postgres account] [secret key for JWTs]
 ```

 * If you don't know what your postgres account is, you could always do
 ```
 psql [any local DB]